Are you tired of sitting so long at work, and want to be more active?

-A 2010 report from the University of Queensland showed that even when Adults met the recommended physical activity guidelines, the effects of this have been negated by the amount of time sitting per day.
-This has been labelled the “sitting disease” and we need to be proactive in fixing the problem.
+Who goes to the gym four times a week and does body pump, spin, high intensity work outs and then sits at work all day?
+Despite the hours you’re putting into the exercise, this routine may be more harmful than you’d think.
+A 2010 report from the University of Queensland showed that even when working adults meet the recommended physical activity guidelines, the beneficial effects of this can be negated by the amount of time sitting per day.
+This has been labelled the “sitting disease”, and we need to be proactive in fixing the problem.

 Below are 3 inexpensive ways to make yourself move!

 Moving printers to a central location creates a “movement opportunity”.
 The more of these within the day the better.
-When you stand up and move, have a little stretch and take a deep breathe!
+When you stand up and move, have a little stretch and take a deep breath!

 The benefits of walking and stand up meetings are well documented.
 Whilst the physical benefits are obvious, the sharpening of the mind and the productivity output is my favourite aspect of the walking meeting.
 With the likes of Barack Obama and Mark Zuckerberg employing this method, why not join the elite and sharpen up your mind?

-If you can mix up your day with standing, sitting, walking and working – you will be in good shape for the future.
+If you can mix up your day with standing, sitting, walking and working, you will be in good shape for the future.